asmarenas/Sniezka/README.md

 My winter trip to Sniezka mountain.

-The website has weather and location pages, and gallery page of photos taken by me along the way to the summit.
+The website has weather and location info pages, and gallery of photos taken by me along the way to the summit.

 [Live Preview](https://mariusjagminas.github.io/Sniezka/)